matteosecli/NVPL.jl/README.md

 ## Requirements

 NVPL is only available on Linux 64-bit systems, and only for CPUs with [Armv8.1-A or later architecture](https://docs.nvidia.com/nvpl/latest/#cpu-support).
-ILP64 is used by default.
+ILP64 is used by default; OpenBLAS is used as a fallback for `{s,d}gemmt`.

 ## To Install: